Kareem-Ataam/Bash-Scripting/README.md

 ## user_account_manager.sh
 User Account Management Script

-With this script you can perform alot of user managment activities such as:
+With this script, you can perform alot of user management activities such as:

 - Adding new user
 - Removing an existing one
 - Modifying user info (password, username, add to group, lock or unlock a user)
 - Searching for a user
 - Listing existing users

-Must run the user with root privillegs
+Must run the user with root privileges.